 If you have trouble falling asleep, staying asleep or sleeping deeply enough that you feel rested, this post is for you!
 You also may want to consider that to some degree your adrenals are fatigued.
 Adrenal fatigue is an unfortunate, yet rampant epidemic in our current society.
-It is something I myself have recovered from (read my story here), therefore it is my passion to help others identify it in their own lives and get on the path to recovery as well. (cover photo credit)
+It is something I myself have mostly recovered from (read my story here), therefore it is my passion to help others identify it in their own lives and get on the path to recovery as well. (cover photo credit)

 Briefly, let’s review what adrenal fatigue is.
 First of all your adrenals are two tiny glands that sit atop your kidneys, no larger than a walnut.The hormones secreted by your adrenals influence all of the major physiological processes in your body.
 They closely affect the utilization of carbohydrates and fats, the conversion of fats and proteins into energy, the distribution of stored fat (especially around your waist and at the sides of your face), normal blood sugar regulation, and proper cardiovascular and gastrointestinal function.
 The protective activity of anti-inflammatory and anti-oxidant hormones secreted by the adrenals helps to minimize negative and allergic reactions to alcohol, drugs, foods and environmental allergens.